mit-cave-legacy/npm-cave-app-2018/examples/base/docs/getting-started.md

 #### Registering client event handlers

 In order for either of these handlers to work, they need to be "registered".
 This will happen automatically (calling `regEventFx` registers them) so long as they run.
-Right now they are set up to call app.
+Right now they are run by each respective `index.js` under the nomenclature `../app/events`.
 If you create a different file structure, you will need to import them because no part of our program actually requires (or `import`s) these files that were created.

-Before going further, check to make sure this is importing correctly from app in both the client and server:
+Before going further, check to make sure this is importing correctly from `app` in both the client and server:

 `client/src/events/index.js`
 ```js